 - Ventures is a textbook produced by Cambridge University Press.
 The publisher offers additional on-line practice for each chapter.
 [You can use the practice activities whether or not you have the textbooks.]
 The activities are well-designed, fun to use, and cover a broad range of levels and skill areas, including listening, grammar, sentence construction, and vocabulary.

 - English Club features a wide range of lessons and quizzes at various levels.
 Not all of the lessons include audio, but many do.

 - Merriam Webster’s Visual Online Dictionary presents very detailed images/audio related to 15 (mostly academic) themes, such as science, the arts, and society, enabling students to see and hear the pronunciations of more than 6,000 words.
 For advanced level students.

 - REEP World offers short stories about immigrants’ experiences with healthcare, work, and life in the US.
 You can listen and read the stories, then check your understanding.
 (Note: The stories are narrated by immigrants who speak English with an accent.
 It may be easier for beginners to skip the first section, which offers audio only, and go to the next section where you can read along with each sentence in the audio.)

 - Rachel's English offers an extensive series of videos that show how to produce the individual sounds of English, and how to connect them into understandable phrases.
-Click on "sounds" or "pronunciation" at the top of the page to see the list of videos.
-In the "pronunciation" section, the "test" and "exercise" videos offer practice activities.

 - At Train Your Accent, you can listen to short recorded speeches on various topics.
 Each speech comes with two transcripts.
 One shows the speech in formal written English, and the other highlights all of the instances in which the speaker uses more natural-sounding English.